 As a member of Congress, I consider the development of a sustainable energy policy a top priority.

-I serve as the Chair of the Democratic Caucus Climate Task Force.
+I serve as the Chair of the Climate Task Force within the Sustainable Energy & Environment Caucus.
 We are working to create green collar jobs by advancing policies that promote clean energy, domestic manufacturing, and the development of renewable energy resources.

 As a nation, we must work toward a long-term energy policy that: 1) creates new American jobs; 2) emphasizes greater energy independence; 3) invests in the development of alternative fuels; 4) promotes clean energy technology like wind and solar; and 5) ensures greater national security.

-San Diego is home to nearly 1,000 clean tech companies and has been recognized as one of the nation's leaders for green vehicles and expansion of solar adoption.
+San Diego is home to around 1,000 clean tech companies and has been recognized as one of the nation's leaders for green vehicles and expansion of solar adoption.